Just Launched: Our new SPG Wholesale Division is here. Discover the story

 LEGAL

-Specialty Program Group LLC Privacy Statement
+Specialty Program Group LLC Privacy Policy (U.S.) and Privacy Notice for California Residents

-Updates to Policy, Accessibility of Policy, and Regional Differences
+1. Updates to Policy, Accessibility of Policy, and Regional Differences

-Updates to Policy.
-From time to time, we may change our privacy practices which will require changes to this Policy.
-The latest version of this Policy will be posted on our websites at the page it has historically appeared and the date it was last reviewed will be displayed.
+From time to time, we may change our privacy practices, which will require changes to this Policy.
+The latest version of this Policy will be posted on our websites, and the date it is effective will be displayed.
 We encourage you to look for updates and changes to this Policy when you access our websites.
+Your continued use of SPG's websites, mobile applications, and services following the posting of changes constitutes your acceptance of such changes with respect to your use of our websites, mobile applications, and services.

-Notice to California Residents.
-If you are a California resident, you may have additional privacy rights.
-Due to the detailed requirements under California privacy laws, please review the SPG Privacy Notice for California Residents for information about these additional rights in addition to this Policy.
+(A) Notice to California Residents.
+If you are a California resident, you may have privacy rights in addition to those outlined in this Policy.
+Due to the specific requirements under California privacy laws, please review the SPG Privacy Request Portal, to learn more about these additional rights.

-Definition and Exclusions of Personal Information at Specialty Program Group LLC
+2. Definition and Exclusions of Personal Information

-• assets and income, occupation and employment status, dependent information, and other relevant financial information;
+• assets and income, occupation, and employment status, dependent information, and other relevant financial information;

 • information relating to any of your past claims, driving history, certifications, license details, previous insurance policy details, previous accident and claims history including any driving convictions;